AvistoTelecom/jpa-search/README.md

 <details>
   <summary>1 - Configure your SpringBootApplication</summary>

-  First you must precise that you want Spring scan your package and the library package so in your SpringBootApplication add this line:
+  Firstly, you need to specify that you want Spring to scan your package and the library package, so in your SpringBootApplication add this line :
   ```java
   @SpringBootApplication(scanBasePackages = {"your_package", "com.avisto.genericspringsearch"})
   ```